 Roland TD-1DMK: Long-term use & value

 Beginners have a great range of features, without things being too complex or overwhelming.
 Advanced drummers can use this as a top-notch practice kit, and for this purpose it really does everything you could ask for.
 For these two reasons, it’s especially great for beginner drummers since this kit is definitely worth keeping as you improve as a drummer.
 The TD-1DMK is not just a beginner-only electronic drum kit.

 If you do grow tired of it, the mesh pads on the TD-1DMK mean this kit will have a good resale value if you want to sell it.

 In terms of upgrades, you can add an extra cymbal pad if needed.
 You also have the option of buying a completely different drum module if you really want to upgrade the sounds and features.
 Since all of the drum pads are mesh with the Roland TD-1DMK, upgrading the module is actually a more viable option compared to most other cheaper electronic drum kits.
 Once you get into more advanced territory, you’ll definitely want mesh drum pads, so starting out with them here is a big plus.
-Keep in mind that replacing the drum module is still quite an expensive thing to do, so you might be better off looking at a more powerful kit right from the beginning if you think it’s likely you’ll end up replacing the TD-1DMK’s module.
+Keep in mind that replacing the drum module is still quite an expensive thing to do, so you might be better off looking at a more powerful kit right from the beginning if you think you’ll end up replacing the TD-1DMK’s module.

 Roland TD-1DMK: Is it a quiet electronic drum kit?

-One of the key reasons people bue electronic kits is due to the sound, so this wouldn’t be a real review if the noise factor wasn’t covered.
+One of the key reasons people buy electronic kits is due to the volume level, so this wouldn’t be a real review if the noise factor wasn’t covered.